Bates Gill: Education

-He is currently a professor with the Department of Security Studies at Macquarie University and a senior associate fellow with the Royal United Services Institute (RUSI) in London.
+He is currently executive director of the Center for China Analysis with the Asia Society Policy Institute and a Senior Associate Fellow with the Royal United Services Institute.
+Before his current role, he was Professor and chair in the Department of Security Studies and Criminology at Macquarie University.
 He was previously the chief executive officer of the United States Studies Centre at the University of Sydney (2012–2015).
-Prior to this, he was Director of the Stockholm International Peace Research Institute (SIPRI)(2007-2012).
+Prior to this, he was Director of the Stockholm International Peace Research Institute (SIPRI)(2007–2012).
 Before being named SIPRI Director in 2007, Gill held the Freeman Chair in China Studies at the Center for Strategic and International Studies (CSIS) in Washington, D.C. from 2002.
-He served as a Senior Fellow in Foreign Policy Studies and inaugural Director of the Center for Northeast Asian Policy Studies at the Brookings Institution in Washington, D.C., from 1998 to 2002.
+He served as a Senior Fellow in Foreign Policy Studies and inaugural Director of the Center for Northeast Asian Policy Studies at the Brookings Institution from 1998 to 2002.

-Before his work at Brookings, Gill's previous assignments included directing East Asia programmes at the Center for Nonproliferation Studies of the Monterey Institute of International Studies in Monterey, California (U.S.).
-He also held the Fei Yiming Chair in Comparative Politics.

-Selected works
+He also held the Fei Yiming Chair in Comparative Politics at the Johns Hopkins University Center for Chinese and American Studies in Nanjing, China (1992–93) and the Sir Howard Kippenberger Chair in Strategic Studies at the Centre for Strategic Studies, Victoria University of Wellington, in New Zealand (2016).
+In 2013, he received the Royal Order of the Commander of the Polar Star, the highest award bestowed upon foreigners by the Swedish monarch, for his services to Sweden.